In 2017, 16.7 million US consumers had their identities stolen and fraudulently used, resulting in total financial losses of $16.8 billion.

 The FTC outlines several important steps to take when you are dealing with identity theft:

 - Contact your bank, lenders, and other companies where the fraud occurred: First, save any documents that prove your identity has been compromised, such as a past-due notice or credit card statement.
 This will come in handy when you contact your creditors to dispute the incorrect information, file a police report, or a file a complaint with the FTC.
 Call your bank, credit card company, retailers, and credit reporting agencies as soon as possible and let them know if your credit cards or other accounts have been compromised.
 Most credit card companies will refund any fraudulent charges, cancel your card, reissue new cards, and contact the credit bureaus.
-Even if your credit card issuer does not contact your creditors, you should.
+Even if your credit card issuer does not contact your creditors, you should still take that step.
 Ask the fraud department to close or freeze your accounts and change your logins, passwords, and PINS for each of your accounts.